openbible-io/en_ust/README.md

   * *saints* The ULB will use "saints" while the UDB will use "**believers**."
   * *YHWH* Both the ULB and UDB will render God's name as **Yahweh**.
   * *scribe* The ULB will use "scribe" while the UDB will use "**teacher of the Jewish laws**."
+  * *nomikos* The ULB will use "expert in the Jewish law" while the UDB will use "**man who studied the Jewish laws**."